The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24: Comparative Analysis of System Performance through the Years

 \subsection{Insights on Techniques and System Performance}

+Finally, we synthesise the above results into technique-level insights, tying method choices back to the correctness, timing, and score patterns.
 This section summarises key insights regarding how the retrieval techniques employed by different teams influenced their overall system performance across the LSC tasks.
 Even though the performance of systems varied widely, the following trends can be observed:

 \textbf{Embedding-based Retrieval.} Embedding-based retrieval methods showed a strong positive correlation with the system scores in LSC'22 in all task types.\footnote{Spearman's correlation coefficient: AD: 0.48, $p<10^{-3}$; KIS: 0.40, $p=0.00$; QA: 0.27, $p=0.01$} However, as most teams adopted embedding-based retrieval methods in 2023 and 2024, there was no significant correlation between embedding usage and system performance, suggesting that other factors played a more critical role in determining system success in these years.
 For example, the choice of embedding model, tuning parameters, and system design may have influenced performance more than the mere adoption of embeddings.
 The saturation effect of embedding-based retrieval methods highlights the need for teams to explore alternative approaches to maintain a competitive edge in future LSC editions.